Role of CBD assessors in exceptions and exemptions

 Exemptions from disclosure obligations

-Generally, the Building Energy Efficiency Disclosure Act 2010 requires a Building Energy Efficiency Certificate (BEEC) before office space of 2000 square metres (1000 square metres from 1 July 2017) or more goes on the market for sale, lease or sublease.
+Generally, the Building Energy Efficiency Disclosure Act 2010 requires a Building Energy Efficiency Certificate (BEEC) before office space of 1000 square metres or more goes on the market for sale, lease or sublease.

 However, building owners or lessors may apply for an exemption from a disclosure obligation: